Eric French - New music with an old touch

 Hailing mostly from around the region, with a few strong roots reaching far west to the rest of the country, a vast pool of influence and style is honed into a singular statement.
 Musical educations informed by obsessions with acoustic and electric blues, R&B, jazz, funk, americana and hard rock are distilled and recombined to give life to original songwriting, presented in an organic yet deliberate way.

-Releasing the new single, “Drivin” with a reimagined presence and refocused motivation guided by Hayes Design and manager Rishona Nili, Eric is touring regionally with The Quarter, and preparing for the Blues Foundation’s International Blues Challenge in which he has been selected to compete as a solo artist this coming January.
+With the release of the new single, “Drivin”, Eric is touring regionally with The Quarter, and preparing for the Blues Foundation’s International Blues Challenge in which he has been selected to compete as a solo artist this coming January.